Upper School | 5-8

 Research overwhelmingly suggests that when teachers and students have positive relationships, and teachers show empathy, warmth, and encourage thinking and learning, we see the positive effect on cognitive student outcomes, an increase in participation, and increases in self-esteem.
 Thus, TES maintains a strong focus on social-emotional learning (SEL) and community building in our 6th-8th grade years.
 TES utilizes the Second Step curriculum which directly teaches skills such as building positive relationships, empathy, listening, problem solving, focus, etc. Students learn and practice skills from how to greet one another, to how to take another person’s perspective and have respectful, civil disagreements.
 Upper school students also participate in community service projects and have elementary “Book Buddies,” in which they read to and mentor children in the lower school.

 At TES, students play an integral part in their own learning.
 TES thus implements student led conferences at all grade levels, K-8.
 A student-led conference is a meeting with a student, their family, and teacher during which the student shares their portfolio of work and discusses progress.
 The student facilitates the meeting from start to finish, allowing the student to participate in the goal setting around their learning and showcasing the work they are proud of.
 This process, from preparing for their conference to leading it, builds students’ sense of responsibility and accountability for their own learning, creates an authentic purpose for good organizational and communication skills, and helps to hone their understanding of

 Band & Electives

-TES offers engaging and relevant elective options such as: computer science, typing (5th grade), Hiking and Orienteering, PE Games, focused art classes (e.g. mural art), Spanish and Spanish 1 (high school credit), STEM, yoga, and, jazz band.
+TES offers engaging and relevant elective options such as: computer science, typing (5th grade), Hiking and Orienteering, PE Games, focused art classes (e.g. mural art), and STEM.
 Click here to learn more about TES Upper School Electives.